 Touro Alumna Launches Timely New App

-A passion project five years in the making turned into a tech startup for GST alumna and UX designer Yuan Qiu.
-Qiu launched "ReFree" a play on words meaning "reusing things for free"—in January 2020 with a goal “to reduce waste and promote a sustainable lifestyle."
+A passion project five years in the making turned into a tech startup for GST alumna and UX designer Yuan Q. Yuan launched "ReFree" a play on words meaning "reusing things for free"—in January 2020 with a goal “to reduce waste and promote a sustainable lifestyle."

 Touted for being user-friendly, ReFree also offers a function enabling users to donate and trade free items locally and nationally.
 "Before we toss things away or keep them in the closet collecting dust, I wanted to give people an option to reuse and recycle and eliminate waste".